-That exercise can help you identify some traits that you’d like to implement in your own style.
+That exercise can help you identify some traits and leadership skills that you’d like to implement in your own style.

 Here’s the thing: There’s no such thing as a “perfect” leadership style, because leadership isn’t one size fits all.
-All of these approaches come with their benefits and drawbacks, and some of them will be more effective in certain scenarios.
+All of the different approaches come with their benefits and drawbacks, and some of them will be more effective in certain scenarios.

 Regardless of where you think your own current style fits in, there are likely a few changes you can make to be even more effective.
 Like anything, leadership is a learning process, and it takes a little bit of trial and error to get it right.